Akhila-Gardas/Terraform-part-3/README.md

+Part 3: Deploying Flask and Express Using Docker, ECR, ECS, and VPC

 This was the most advanced part of the assignment, where I containerized my apps and moved to a fully managed, production-ready cloud architecture using AWS container services.